 - Stand upright.
 Relax from head to toe.
-(Try my free audio lesson if you don’t know how.)
+(Try my free qigong lesson if you don’t know how.)

-- Think of something or someone that sparks a feeling of gratitude.
+- Think of something or someone that sparks a feeling of gratitude in your.

 - Feel the gratitude in your body and breathe gratefully.